“Who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a peculiar people, zealous of good works.” (Tit. 2:14)

-“Whom makest thou thyself” (Jn.
-8:53) is the constant taunting question put forward throughout Jesus’ ministry by His detractors, yet He cannot answer this question with a show of outward supernatural glory outside of the boundaries of the ministry of the messiah as expressed through a normal human body (Isa.
-9:6-7; 35:5-7).
+“Whom maketh thou thyself” (Jn.
+8:53) is the constant taunting question put forward throughout the ministry of Jesus by His detractors, yet He cannot answer this question with a show of outward supernatural glory outside of the boundaries of the ministry of the messiah as expressed through a normal human body (Isa.
+9:6-7, 35:5-7).

 At the time of His arrest, Jesus answers Peter in the Garden of Gethsemane: “Thinkest thou that I cannot now pray to my Father, and he shall presently give me more than twelve legions of angels?
 But how then shall the scriptures be fulfilled, that thus it must be?”
 (Mt.
 26:53-54).

 At the crucifixion, Luke records that “the rulers also with them derided him, saying, He saved others; let him save himself, if he be Christ, the chosen of God” (Lk.
 23:35).

 The famously classic saying by Jesus from the cross: “Father, forgive them; for they know not what they do” (Lk.
 23:34) is humility displayed at the divine character level in setting aside, at the critical moment of testing, any outwardly visible claim to the glory that rightfully belongs to the Isaiah 9:6 king who voluntarily walks the lonely way through the “narrow gate” of Isaiah 52 and Psalm 22 for our salvation.